Dawid Jarka

-Dawid Jarka (born 15 August 1987) is a Polish professional footballer who plays as a striker and is the current player-manager of IV liga Silesia club Przemsza Siewierz.
+Dawid Jarka (born 15 August 1987) is a Polish professional football manager and former player who played as a striker.
+He is currently in charge of Unia Strzybnica.

 Club career

-In the summer 2010, he moved to Ruch Radzionków from Górnik Zabrze.
+In the summer 2010, Jarka moved to Ruch Radzionków from Górnik Zabrze.

 In July 2011, he joined GKS Katowice.

 In August 2015, he joined Gwarek Tarnowskie Góry.

 On 29 July 2022, Jarka moved to IV liga club LKS Bełk.

 International career

-He has also played for the Poland national under-21 football team.
+He has also played for the Poland national under-21 team.

 Managerial career

 On 27 March 2025, Jarka was appointed player-manager of fifth-tier club Przemsza Siewierz, where he previously held the role of playing assistant.
 Two days later, he led Przemsza to a 3–0 win over Unia Dąbrowa Górnicza in his managerial debut.

+On 15 July 2026, a week after leaving Przemsza, Jarka took charge of regional league club Unia Strzybnica.